jochenjonc/blog-component-state/README.md

 - Component State Changes ( triggered by button or interval )

 Putting all this logic in the component class is a bad idea.
-Not only because of separations of concerns but also because we would have to implement it over and over again.
+Not only because of the separations of concerns but also because we would have to implement it over and over again.

-We need to make the logic that deals with problems around the composition reusable!
+We need to create the logic that deals with problems around the composition in a way that it can be reused!

 So far our sources got subscribed to when the view was ready and we rendered the state.
 As the view represents a hot producer of values and injected services too we have to decouple the service that handles component state from other sources.

-So what is the problem?!?!11
+**So what is the problem?!?!
+11**

 We have hot sources and we have to compose them.
+As we already learned in the section _sharing work and instances_ nearly every operator returns a cols source again.
+No matter if it was hot before.

-As a minimal requirement to create state we should have at least the last emission of each source to compute a state.
+Furthermore we can assume a minimal requirement to the created state is we should have at least the last emission of each source to compute a state.

 If we compose state we have to consider that every operator returns cold observables.
 (Operators that return `ConnectableObservable` are not operators as they are not compos-able)